mishakessler/class-info-template/README.md

 ## Attendance & Tardiness

 * Attendance is taken both in the morning and evening.
-  * You must be on time and ready to begin the day by 9:00AM to be considered present for morning attendance.
+  * You must be on time and ready to b**egin the day by 9:00AM** to be considered present for morning attendance.
-  * You must remain on campus, in the classroom, until class is dismissed, and you must submit your exit tickets, to be considered present for evening attendance.
+  * You must remain on campus, in the classroom, until class is dismissed, **and you must submit your daily mini-survey**, to be considered present for evening attendance.

 **Please note:**

-* You are allowed **no more** than 3 unexcused absences.
+* You are allowed **no more** than 3 total unexcused absences.
+* Your late arrivals count towards your total absences.
+(3 unexcused lates = 1 unexcused absence)
+  * Arriving in class by **more than 5 minutes past class start** time is a late arrival.

-  * Absences will be marked "excused" if you can provide a doctor's note or communicate the absence in advance.
+Absences and late arrivals may be marked "excused" on a case-by-case basis if you can provide a doctor's note, or if you communicate a valid reason for the absence/lateness in advance.

-* You are allowed **no more** than 9 late arrivals.
-  * Arriving in class by more than 5 minutes past class start time.
-  * 3 unexcused late arrivals = 1 full, unexcused absence.
-  * Late arrivals will be marked "excused" if you communicate with your leadership team within 20 minutes of class start.

-**You must communicate with your leadership team via private slack in any event that you will miss class or arrive late.** (Preferably all instructors, in the event one of us doesn't receive the message or is not working the morning hours.)
-We are responsible for you during the coursework hours, so we take this very seriously.
+**You must communicate with your leadership team via private slack in any event that you will miss class or arrive late, regardless of whether or not it will be excused.** We are responsible for you during the coursework hours, so we take this very seriously.
+Please send a new direct message via slack to **all** instructors.

 <br>

 ## Homework Submission

+* Homework submissions are due by 11PM.
+Missing homeworks will not be accepted.
+Incomplete homeworks can be completed, but will not be accepted after the unit ends.

-See **both** the [homework submission guidelines](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/wiki/Guidelines_Homework-Submissions) and the [homework PR template](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/wiki/Template_Homework-Submissions).
+See both the [homework submission guidelines](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/wiki/Guidelines_Homework-Submissions) and the [homework PR template](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/wiki/Template_Homework-Submissions) for more.

 <br>